parsokev/Graph_UI/README.md

     <repo-root-directory>\build\<your-configuration-here>
 ```

-CMakeLists and resource paths are configured to be set according to the CMake Build Type so **ensure the CMake build path follows the path above and
+CMakeLists and resource paths are configured to be set according to the CMake Build Type so ***ensure the CMake build path follows the path above and
-the CMake Build Type is either 'Debug' or 'RelWithDebugInfo'(Release with Debug Information) and NOT 'Release' if wishing to build for local usage purposes**
+the CMake Build Type is either 'Debug' or 'RelWithDebugInfo'(Release with Debug Information) and NOT 'Release' if wishing to build for local usage purposes***

 > [!NOTE]
 > The [build directory](./build) within the repo was intentionally left empty to provide expected location of build directory within the path represented above.
-> The repository tree should follow the below image
+> The repository tree should follow the below image (some directories arenot shown in image)

 > ![Image of Hierarchy](./ui_images/rough-directory-tree.png)

-Implementing the build path in QT Creator can accomplished by by selecting the `Projects` tab from the left-hand menu bar and adjusting the build directory
+Implementing the build path in QT Creator can be accomplished by selecting the `Projects` tab from the left-hand menu bar and adjusting the build directory
-to match the path syntax.
+to match the path syntax listed above.
 Selecting a kit that is compatible with the local machine's OS can be configured by clicking the `Manage Kits` button within the `Projects` page and choosing
 for the selection of available kits presented.
 This should be sufficient to build the project using CMake.
 This process using Visual Studio is accomplished in a similar fashion.